MA Chinese and Russian Studies

-If international travel restrictions allow, you will spend Year 3 abroad, dividing your time between a country where Russian is spoken and either China or Taiwan.
-You will spend at least eight weeks in each country.
+You will spend Year 3 abroad, dividing your time between a country where Russian is spoken and either China or Taiwan.
+You will spend 30 weeks abroad in total; at least eight weeks in each country.

-This is your chance to immerse yourself in East Asian and Russophone culture.
-It will allow you to develop broader life experience and skills that you can use after university.
+Your Year Abroad is your chance to immerse yourself in East Asian and Russian-speaking cultures.
+It will also help you build broader life experience and skills that you can use after university.

 How will I learn?